-Since the main ingredient of this dish is the tuna, I hope you can buy good quality sushi/sashimi-grade tuna from a Japanese grocery store.
-You can buy a block of tuna and slice into thin pieces yourself for this recipe (use a very sharp knife to cut sashimi).
+Since the main ingredient of this dish is tuna, I hope you can buy good quality sushi/sashimi-grade tuna from a Japanese grocery store.
+You can buy a block of tuna and slice it into thin pieces yourself for this recipe (use a very sharp knife to cut sashimi).
 For today, I bought pre-cut tuna pieces called Maguro Butsugiri (chopped tuna).
-Usually this part of tuna doesn’t look pretty enough to be used as sushi or sashimi.
+Usually, this part of tuna doesn’t look pretty enough to be used as sushi or sashimi.
 However, it’s just as tasty and more economical.

 The best part is that it’s not only easy to makes since there is no actual “cooking” involved, but it’s really delicious and quite filling.
 If you’re not a fan of tuna, try Salmon and Ikura Don.

 If you are not a fan of raw fish then you can make other easy Rice Bowl dishes for quick dinner meals.
 So far on the blog, I have shared: